Knock-in Models

 This strategy is often used to express a gene of interest under the direct control of endogenous regulatory elements.
 The inclusion of flanking recombinase sites, however, allows for the conditional deletion of the knocked-in sequence after exposure to the appropriate recombinase.

-Conditional Knock-in with Optional Conditional Knockout In this example, the mouse gene including all exons and introns is replaced with the human ortholog including all exons and introns.
+In this example, the mouse gene including all exons and introns is replaced with the human ortholog including all exons and introns.
 Cre recombinase recognition sites (loxP sites) have been inserted to allow for the conditional deletion of most of the human gene coding sequence.

 Conditional Knock-in

-This strategy is often used to restrict expression of a specific modification when early or constitutive expression is undesired.
-Using a recombinase-dependent strategy similar to that employed for conditional knockouts, a knocked-in sequence may be designed such that expression only occurs after exposure to the appropriate recombinase.
-Conditional Knock-In Allele In this example, loxP sites are inserted flanking exons 7 and 8 of the wild type gene and a duplication of these two exons incorporating a point mutation is inserted downstream.
+In this example, loxP sites are inserted flanking exons 7 and 8 of the wild type gene and a duplication of these two exons incorporating a point mutation is inserted downstream.
 Following Cre recombinase activity, the wild type exons are removed and replaced by the duplicated exons which contain a point mutation.

-Overview of the Taconic ESC-mediated Knock-in Workflow
+Overview of the Taconic ESC-mediated Gene Knock-in Workflow

-• Development of a model generation strategy
+• Development of an animal model generation strategy

 • Targeting vector construction and DNA sequence validation